avivkiss/warp/README.md

 ### UDT
 The first step is installing UDT.
 To do this we will download and build UDT from source.

 1. **Install git:** Feel free to skip this step if you have git installed already.
-If you do not have git installed (it should be by default on Mac) you can install it Ubuntu using `apt-get install git`.
+If you do not have git installed (it should be by default on Mac) you can install it Ubuntu using `apt-get install git` or on CentOS `sudo yum install git`.
 If you do not have Ubuntu please refer to the [git installation page](http://git-scm.com/book/en/Getting-Started-Installing-Git).
 2. **Clone the repo:** From here on out we will be assuming that you are in the current user's home directory.
 To clone the udt repository into a local folder use the following command: `git clone git://git.code.sf.net/p/udt/git udt-git`.
 3. **Make UDT:** More, or less depending on how you look at it, detailed instructions are available at the [UDT documentation](http://udt.sourceforge.net/udt4/doc/make.htm).
 If you are following along here:
     - `cd udt-git/udt4/`
     - The make command for UDT takes the following format: ` make -e os=XXX arch=YYY` where os can be LINUX, BSD, and OSX, and arch IA32, IA64, POWERPC, and AMD64.
-For Ubuntu on an x86-64 CPU the command looks like this `make -e os=LINUX arch=AMD64`.
-(You may also have to install make and g++ is not installed on Ubuntu type `apt-get install make` and `apt-get install g++`).
+For Ubuntu/CentOS on an x86-64 CPU the command looks like this `make -e os=LINUX arch=AMD64`.
+(You may also have to install make and g++ is not installed on Ubuntu type `apt-get install make` and `apt-get install g++` or `yum install gcc-c++` on CentOS).
 4. **Installing UDT:** To install UDT we must but the `UDT.h` header file as well as the library file compiled by the make command into a directory that will be in your path.
 I copied my header file into `/usr/include` and my library files into `/usr/lib`, you may need root privileges to do this.
     - On Mac OS X:
         - `mkdir /usr/include/udt`
         - `cp ~/udt-git/udt4/src/udt.h /usr/include/udt/udt.h`
         - `cp src/libudt.a /usr/lib/libudt.a`
         - `cp src/libudt.dylib /usr/lib/libudt.dylib`
-    - On Ubuntu:
+    - On Ubuntu/CentOS:
         - `mkdir /usr/include/udt`
         - `cp ~/udt-git/udt4/src/udt.h /usr/include/udt/udt.h`
         - `cp src/libudt.a /usr/lib/libudt.a`